mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 > ## **Tips**:
 >
-> - no weight by default (need to ask NetworkX to compute them)
+> - no weight by default (need to ask NetworkX to compute them, but can be assigned as attributes manually)
 > - not directional by default; use DiGraph() and/or MultiGraph() for directional networks.
 > - when defining new connections( add_edge or add_edges_from), a new node is created
 >   if it does not exist yet.
 SO BE CAREFUL WITH THE NAMES OF THE NODES (typos, letter cases, etc.)